Qiu-z-y/LP-OPF-CE/README.md

   2、For Case 1, we stipulate that a solution is deemed successful when the computational accuracy reaches approximately 7e-4.
 At this accuracy level, the absolute difference between the results and those obtained with an accuracy of 1e-7 is extremely small in the vast majority of cases (mostly ≤ 0.1).

-  3、The empirical running times in the text are all based on the times obtained by the second acceleration method.

-  4、The values in Table 4b do not conform to the rule that "IPM value ≥ global optimal value ≥ SDP value".
+  3、The values in Table 4b do not conform to the rule that "IPM value ≥ global optimal value ≥ SDP value".
 The reason is as follows: For the OPF problem without deployed control devices, we used the SDP solver built in MATPOWER for solution; however, when using the independently implemented dual-OPF algorithm, the obtained results conform to the above-mentioned rule.
 Therefore, we speculate that there is a slight deviation in the SDP solver built in MATPOWER for this test case.
 For the relevant verification process, please refer to the video.

 If you have any questions about the manuscript or code, please contact 1743773910@qq.com or leave a message under this repository.